Internships & Fellowships

 Internships at the National Museum of African American History and Culture offer college and graduate students and recent graduates opportunities to work closely with professionals and scholars in the museum field.
 The museum provides a dynamic learning environment and access to supportive mentors that help interns reach their educational and professional goals.
 Interns can gain practical museum skills and program development experience in a variety of positions from education to collections to public relations.
+In addition to the general internship program, the National Museum of African American History and Culture also offers opportunities through its Robert F. Smith Internship Program.

 The National Museum of African American History and Culture will offer available internships as either virtual (online and remote) or hybrid (virtual with the opportunity for 1-2 days onsite a week as scheduled) experiences to meet current health and safety guidelines set forth by the Smithsonian Institution.